MiBo3/subordinate-list/README.md

-# Entry for additiv interview
+# Entry for additiv assignment

 By Michal Bojkovsky